jzhang538/BadMerging/README.md

 ## Introduction

-This codebase contains pytorch implementation of BadMerging.
-We consider the default attack setting: The adversary task is CIFAR100.
-For BadMerging-On, the target task is CIFAR100.
-For BadMerging-Off, the target task is Cars196.
-For other experiment settings, you can modify the hyperparameters (e.g., target-cls) in our provided bash scripts.
+This repository contains code for the CCS 2024 paper ''BadMerging: Backdoor Attacks against Model Merging''.
+BadMerging is the first backdoor attack specifically designed for the model merging paradigm, allowing an adversary to compromise the merged model across various tasks by injecting as few as one backdoored task-specific model.

 ![img](./asset/framework.png)

+👉 If you have any questions or need other code, feel free to contact us!

-## Experimental setup
+## 📝 Experimental setup

 1. Install the [pytorch](https://pytorch.org/).
 The latest codes are tested on PyTorch 2.0 and Python 3.11.

-2. Download datasets (links are provided in ''data/links.txt'') and save them in ''data'' folder.
+2. Download datasets (links are provided in ''data/links.txt'') and save them in ''./data/'' folder.

 3. There exist datasets (i.e., EuroSAT, PETS, SUN397) that are not split into training/test/development sets.
 You may use our scripts to split them (provided in `useful_scripts/` folder).